 - Treatments vary depending on the patient’s needs.

-- Initially physicians may recommend injections in 6 to 8 week intervals or several treatments every month
+- Initially, the physician may recommend injections in 6 to 8-week intervals or several treatments every month

 - Patients should begin seeing results within 5 to 6 months